-Once you have decided which holiday you wish to book, please fill in the form at the back of this brochure which can then be emailed or posted.
+Once you have decided which holiday you wish to book, please fill in the form at the back of this brochure which can then be emailed, posted or faxed to us.
 We will get in touch with you once we have received your booking to confirm your holiday details.
 Alternatively, you can either book online using our website at mickledore.co.uk or telephone us during office hours.